People Directory

 Photo of Hassan Wahab

-Associate Professor, Humanities & Social Sciences Department; HECO Pillar Lead
+Associate Professor in the Law, Humanities and Social Sciences department and HECO Pillar Lead

 Ashesi University